chanzuckerberg/single-cell/how-we-work/oncall-responsibilities.md

 **On Wednesday**:

-- Send a note to the #single-cell-ops Slack channel checking to make sure that engineers have had a chance to test the staging deployment.
-If you get a quorum of LGTMs, promote staging to prod.
+- Send a note to the #single-cell-ops Slack channel checking to make sure that engineers have had a chance to test the staging deployment from last week.
+If you get a quorum of LGTMs, promote `staging` to `prod`.
 - Let the channel know when the deployment is in progress and when it is complete.
 You are also responsible for rolling back to a working version and coordinating any fixes if the deployment fails.
 - Explorer